Diabetes

 Your diabetes care team may start you on a GLP-1 receptor agonist, either prior to or in conjunction with metformin for a few reasons.

-Your doctor may feel it's a good choice because this type of medicine may help in patients with a need for additional glycemic control, weight considerations or a need to minimize hypoglycemia (low blood glucose) risk and improve control of blood glucose.
+Your health care professional may feel it's a good choice because this type of medicine may help in patients with a need for additional glycemic control, weight considerations, or a need to minimize hypoglycemia (low blood glucose) risk and improve control of blood glucose.

 Additionally, certain kinds of GLP-1 receptor agonists may be an option for people with a high risk or history of cardiovascular disease, like heart attack or stroke.